cap-js/docs/java/event-handlers/index.md

 ```

 ::: tip
-To learn how to build your own Result objects, have a look at the [Result Builder API](../cqn-services/application-services#result-builder)
+To learn how to build your own Result objects, have a look at [Result Handling](../cqn-services/application-services#result-handling)
 :::

 For custom actions or functions, you can directly return the return value of the corresponding action or function in your event handler: